wonderfulshirt-zz/slavin-tech-test/README.md

 TestNG (IDEA plugin)

 ## Tech debt / future improvements
-* THESE ARE NOT A COMPLETE SET OF TESTS
+* THERE ARE POSITIVE & NEGATIVE TESTS FOR CREATING CUSTOMERS/SUPPLIERS BUT THESE ARE JUST A SAMPLE OF TESTS
 * I've only run the tests in Google Chrome on Windows 10.
   * Need to ensure tests run on supported OS/browser combinations.
 * Investigate running tests in parallel.